Frequently asked questions

 Ideally, we'd all know a neighbour who we look out for.
 But in today's rapidly changing city, some of those community bonds appear to have loosened.
 It's no one's fault – it's just the modern world.
 That's why Manchester Cares exists – to help connect older people who are often rooted in the city but may have few connections with those younger neighbours who may have hundreds of connections but sometimes fewer roots.
 If you know someone over 65 who could benefit from that, please get in touch via our Contact page.

 I'm a health/social care professional - can I make a referral to Manchester Cares?

-Manchester Cares will not be operational until autumn 2017.
-When we are open, we'll have clear guidelines on who our volunteers can and can't support.
-Our volunteers will not be clinical staff – they are Mancunians who'd like to help people feel more connected.
-We say that our model, and our amazing volunteers, will not make life liveable (feeding, clothing or washing people); rather they will make life worth living with new opportunities, friendship and horizons.
-We will take referrals from statutory and healthcare services – such as housing departments, GP social prescriptions, and occasionally mental and social care providers – but please be aware that we will often need to make our own assessments on whether neighbours can realistically benefit from our activities.
+We have clear guidelines on who our volunteers can and can't support.
+Our volunteers are not clinical staff – they are Mancunians who'd like to help people feel more connected.
+We say that our model, and our amazing volunteers, don't make life liveable (feeding, clothing or washing people); rather they make life worth living through new opportunities, friendship and horizons.
+We do take referrals from statutory and healthcare services – such as housing departments, GP social prescriptions, and occasionally mental and social care providers – but please be aware that we often need to make our own assessments on whether neighbours can realistically benefit from our activities.

 How do I give money to support Manchester Cares?

 Manchester Cares is a registered charity – and that means we need you, our wonderful supporters, to help us to grow our network and to develop a sustainable future.
 If you'd like to take part in a challenge, help run an event, or help create a partnership between your employer and Manchester Cares, we'd love to hear from you.
 Please get in touch via our Contact page!